DENISE CARUSO (THE AUTHORIZED BIOGRAPHY)

 I resigned the NYT to pursue a dream project that I’d been thinking about and designing for a couple of years: a non-profit that I incorporated in February 2000, called The Hybrid Vigor Institute.

-I started a blog on the Hybrid Vigor site that I both write for and edit, and I still write occasionally for other publications or organizations that I like and respect.
+I still write occasionally for other publications or organizations that I like and respect.
 For example, my most recent paper on synthetic biology was published by Center for American Progress.
-In 2007, I was named a contributing editor for Strategy+Business magazine, where I write about risk, scientific innovation, 21st century regulation and policy issues.
+From 2007 to 2011, I was a contributing editor for Strategy+Business magazine, where I wrote about risk, scientific innovation, 21st century regulation and policy issues.
 And for all of 2007, I wrote a monthly column on innovation and creativity for NYT that appeared in the Bright Ideas section of Sunday Business.

 In January 2010, I moved to Pittsburgh, PA, for a courtesy position as a Senior Research Scholar in the Department of Engineering and Public Policy at Carnegie Mellon University.
 I’ve been working on a variety of projects with risk and technological innovation as the central theme.
 In Fall 2011, I’ll start teaching an undergraduate course called Public+Policy Writing, for students who want to learn the fundamentals of persuasive, accurate writing for professional or policy audiences.